Ritikk00/Ritikk00/README.md

 ```
 ╔═══════════════════════════════════════════════════════════════╗
+║               THANK YOU FOR VISITING MY PROFILE               ║
+║                 Available for collaboration                   ║
+║                     $ Open to work                            ║
 ║                    EOF - END OF FILE                          ║
 ║                    © 2024 Ritik Singh                         ║
 ║                  Built with ❤️ and ☕                        ║
 ╚═══════════════════════════════════════════════════════════════╝
 ```